baruchel/lambdascript/README.md

 ### Symbols

-Any valid Python name is a Lambdascript valid names but:
+Any valid Python name is a Lambdascript valid name but:

   * a symbol beginning with exactly one underscore is lexically bound without being mirrored to the global namespace;
   * a symbol beginning with two underscores has special meaning and can not be used as an arbitrary name when programming;